berrymatthewj/weather_holiday/README.md

 # weather_holiday

-WeatherPy Folder contains .
+WeatherPy Folder contains jupyter notebook and output files for weather analysis using python and data from an API.
-VacationPy Folder contains the notebook and the required heatmap.
+VacationPy Folder contains jupyter notebook with analysis of vacation locations based on the weather analysis.

-Thanks,

-Matthew Berry